hi-anki/learn-x86_64-assembly/4-calculatur/readme.md

 There’s no CF or OF to catch this — it's a full exception, so you must manage operands carefully.

 To divide very large numbers and get larger quotients, you must write a "*multi-precision division routine*", example: GMP.

+# Burning Question

+Great.
+We have done very basic arithmetics now.

+But our programs lack the capability to act as standalone calculators.
+  - They don't support multi-digit inputs and multi-digit outputs.
+  - They don't support any interactivity by asking the user to input the operation (+, -, /, *......)

+Yes.
+They do lack these capabilities.
+And that's how it is.

+Again, I have to reinforce this so that it get embedded in our psyche that assembly is not a high language.
+There are no built-in constructs.
+  - What was normal in high level languages, is definitely not normal in assembly.
+  - Moving progressively is the mantra.

+To answer the question, we need the knowledge of control flow and iteration, to give our program such capability.

+And this is precisely the next thing we are going to do.

+But one thing to keep in mind, we are definitely going to learn control flow and iteratio, but that's not the only thing we will learn.
+That's how assembly is.
+We will learn a ton of other things as well.

+Brace yourself — it’s about to get wild.